B’reishit bara Elohim (breath) eit hashamayim v’eit ha’aretz.

 For me personally, as a singer and a cantor, the foundation of everything I do musically relies on the breath.

-Several years ago, I became entranced by the way our system of trope, the cantillation that goes hand-in-hand with our texts, connected with the text to add its own voice.
+Several years ago, I became entranced by the way our system ofconnected with the text to add its own voice.
 The trope system is a system of interpretation much older than many of the classical commentaries we turn to regularly.
-The system began as an oral tradition in the Talmudic and post-Talmudic eras but was not codified fully until the 9th and 10th centuries C.E. by the Masoretes, scribes living in Tiberias.
+The system began as an oral tradition in the and post-Talmudic eras but was not codified fully until the 9th and 10th centuries C.E. by the Masoretes, scribes living in Tiberias.
 Based on this history, I often wonder what our texts sounded like when they were chanted before they were ever written down.
 Nonetheless, our ability to chant our texts owes great gratitude to the work of the Masoretes in their efforts to save this tradition in perpetuity.

 Trope does three things: it provides a musical soundtrack for what we read; it acts as a memory device to help us remember what we are reading; and, perhaps most important, it divides the verses in our texts into phrases.
 Trope causes us to make certain words stand out and establishes the essential places we need to pause.
 Conventionally, we would call this last function “punctuation,” but I would go further to say that punctuation signals the points at which we breathe.
 When we breathe, we separate, for just a fraction of a moment, one idea from the next.
 We allow our brains to process what we are hearing as listeners and seeing as readers, and we quickly prepare to move on as the next verse approaches.